grant/backfire/README.md

-## :boom: backfire :boom:
+# :boom: :boom: backfire :boom: :boom:

-WIP/Experiment: A type version of React, implemented in Java.
+**Experimental**: A typed version of React, implemented in Java.

 > One of the greatest annoyances with Javascript/React is not being able to get
 > **syntax errors** from a compiler and **autocompletion** from an IDE.